Cluedo (Australian game show): Detective Sergeant Stanley Bogong

 In his late forties, Detective Sergeant Stanley Bogong was orphaned as a baby and adopted by a policeman and his wife after becoming a ward-of-the-state.
-After entering his adoptive father's profession and working in the Homicide Squad for 1500 cases, he requested a transfer to the small village of Creswick Falls for a quiet life handing out speeding tickets, and was not expecting the frequent murders at Brindebella.
+After entering his adoptive father's profession and working in the Homicide Squad for 1500 cases, he requested a transfer to the small village of Creswick Falls for a quiet life handing out speeding tickets, and was not expecting the frequent murders at Brindabella.
 He is known for his persistent investigation and interrogation methods, which help him solve the crime at hand.
 The "intrepid" character's role was to try to solve the "grisly...gruesome" murders and can't crack a case without the help of the studio audience and "eagle-eyed" home viewers, unlike other TV sleuths like Jessica Fletcher, Charlie Chan, and Father Dowling.

 Frank Gallacher played Detective Sergeant Stanley Bogong.
 The week the show aired, Gallacher appeared as a villain in a stage version of Othello and a sleuth in Cluedo.
 A new character devised for the Australian version, Bogong's pre-recorded investigation of the crime scene "aims to shed more light on the murder mystery".
 Bogong is the only main character not to be implicated in each week's murder.